MouXuanKang/SoundFieldINN/README.md

 - [ ] train and test.

 ## Current Issues:
-It looks like I got the type input wrong, unit and shape are two types of input.
+It looks like I got the type input wrong, unit and shape are two kind Arg.

 *TypeError: Failed to convert object of type <class 'sciann.functionals.variable.Variable'> to Tensor.
-Contents: <sciann.functionals.variable.Variable object at *0x7fd4252b18d0>.
+Contents: <sciann.functionals.variable.Variable object at* *0x7fd4252b18d0>.
 Consider casting elements to a supported type.* ～～Very low level mistake,I'm learning～～

 >*Governing equations is Inhomogeneous Helmholtz equation*
 >*The main scenario is engineering application, so domain can't use [1,1]*